“I see the connection we all have with each other, no matter what nationality, religion, color, orientation, and class.”

-RS: The person I’d most want to have lunch, dinner, anything with is Dorothea Lange, but she is gone.
-If I want to imagine lunch with someone living, it would be Teju Cole.
+RS: The person I’d most want to have dinner with is Dorothea Lange, but she is gone.
+If I want to imagine dinner with someone living, it would be Teju Cole.

 TGL: What advice would like to give to the readers of The Genius List?